githubpartners/microsoft-learn/github/introduction-to-github-copilot/includes/3-how-to-get-started-and-configured-with-github-copilot.md

 But for this specific module we will just be reviewing extensions and configurations for Visual Studio Code since the exercise we complete in this module will use Visual Studio Code.

-If you are using a different environment, we will provide links to GitHub Docs under the Relevant links section at the end of this module that will review installing extensions and configuration.
+If you are using a different environment, we will provide links to GitHub Docs under the References section at the end of this module that will review installing extensions and configuration.

 ## Configuring GitHub Copilot in Visual Studio Code